 How expensive/ cheap is Sri Lanka?

 Living and traveling Sri Lanka in general is very cheap.
-For two weeks without flights we spent 450€ per person.
-However, we must say that you can also travel for around 350€ or less, if you are on a lower budget.
-We also spoilt ourselves sometimes with some nice food or a private driver.
+For two weeks without flights I spent 450€ .
+However, I must say that you can also travel for around 350€ or less, if you are on a lower budget.
+I also spoilt myself sometimes with some nice food or a private driver.
 So it’s up to you!
 The classic Sri Lankan food is around 2-3€ per meal and the accommodations start at 5-10€ per night.
 Traveling around with public transportation is not very comfortable but also very cheap with around 2-3€ per distance.

 How to get around?